DevReferral/patientor/README.md

 6. Start the application and click around to verify you have a functional development environment.

-> The more code you read, the better you will be at understanding it.
+> The more code you read, the better you will be at understanding it
-> You will most likely read far more code than you are going to produce throughout your life.
+> You will most likely read far more code than you are going to produce throughout your life